 Disclosure: Samples RRI50312 & 50315 are from sampling conducted in late 2017 and not previously reported.
 All samples are chip or channel samples except for *RRI2399, which was a grab-sample.

 One of the two new target areas, the El Roble 2 Vein, strikes north-northeast and appears to intersect the El Roble Vein in the areas of the past drilling.
 The El Roble 2 Vein is 0.5 to 4 m wide and was sampled four times over a 500 m strike length with one sample returning 1.8 g/t gold.
 The veining at this location comprises several smaller 30 cm wide parallel quartz stringer veins showing argillic alteration, silicification and green quartz with orange-brown carbonate.
 A second target area was found near the geological boundary between andesites and overlying dacites.
 This area is noted to be on strike with the east-west striking veins of the adjacent Sinaloa Mine property to the immediate east.
-Riverside’s most recent work returned one grab sample of 19.9 g/t gold and 200 g/t silver in addition to anomalous copper, lead and zinc.
-The sample is believed to show that the veins from the Sinaloa Mine extend onto the property providing a new exploration opportunity for the El Roble area.
+Riverside’s most recent work returned one grab sample of 19.9 g/t gold and 200 g/t silver and is believed to show that the veins from the Sinaloa Mine extend westward onto the property providing a new exploration opportunity for the El Roble area.

 Qualified Person, QA/QC & Technical Disclosures

 Freeman Smith, P.Geo., a non-independent qualified person to Riverside Resources, who is responsible for ensuring that the geologic information provided in this write-up is accurate and who acts as a “qualified person” under National Instrument 43-101 Standards of Disclosure for Mineral Projects.